Department of Corrections (New Zealand): Corrections purpose

-Meeting its purpose

-While the Department meets many of its obligations under the Corrections Act 2004 significant challenges persist, particularly in addressing overcrowding, the influence of gangs and associated violence, the impact of mental health issues among prisoners, the provision of adequate medical care, reducing reoffending rates, and ensuring equitable outcomes for Māori.

 Safe and humane treatment

-Violence is common within New Zealand prisons.
-Thousands of inmates request voluntary segregation each year to avoid fights and gang related problems in mainstream prison units.

-Staff shortages have led to concerns that prisoners have been locked in their cells for up to 23 hours a day, or even longer; they may wait up to three months to see a prison doctor; and may be denied medication for serious mental health issues.
-Those in prison are four times more likely to attempt suicide than the general population, and twice as likely to experience suicidal ideation.
+Staff shortages have led to concerns that prisoners have been locked in their cells for up to 23 hours a day, or even longer; they may wait up to three months to see a prison doctor; Those in prison are four times more likely to attempt suicide than the general population, and twice as likely to experience suicidal ideation.

-In 2023, Chief Ombudsman, Peter Boshier, published a report in which he said the Department had a risk-averse and reactive organisational culture, and that it failed to focus its efforts on the fair, safe and humane treatment of people in prison.
-In a report in 2024 into the Prisoners of Extreme Risk Unit (PERU), he described the unit's conditions as "cruel, inhuman, and degrading".
-In 2025, he criticized the Department as "dinosaurian", saying they were too slow in responding to his recommendations.

 Rehabilitation

 An investigation by the Ombudsman into the treatment of prisoners in 2004 found that the availability of rehabilitation programmes was extremely limited.
 Some improvements have been made and in 2009 it was announced that up to 1,000 prisoners a year would be able to access drug treatment programmes in prison by 2011.

 In 2012, Corrections was tasked by the Government with reducing re-offending by 25% by 2017.
 This was a challenging target.
 Corrections Annual Report from 2017 shows an average reduction in reoffending achieved by 21 different programmes and interventions of 5.3%.
 However, 35% of prisoners are on short sentences (under two years) and historically, have had very limited access to rehabilitation programmes, as these are prioritized for longer-term inmates with more serious offending.

-Since 2018, the effectiveness of the Department's programmes has declined even further.
+Since 2018, the effectiveness of the department's programmes has declined even further.
 For instance, Corrections offers rehabilitation programmes targeting criminal thinking and decision making.
 One such programme, the Medium Intensity Rehabilitation Programme (MIRP), is delivered in the community and most prisons.
 Corrections Annual Report for 2024 found that this program reduced reoffending (in the 12 months after release from prison) by only 1%.